wordofwarning/wordofwarning.org/current/2023-emergency/evening/index.md

 Performers: Dan Regan & Stella Cohen · Musicians: Flynn McHardy & Rory Greig · Director/Writer: Laurie Bayley-Higgins · Assistant Director: Laura May Brunk · Producer: PJ Cunningham · Stage Designer: Amy Townsend-Lowcock

-Laurie Bayley-Higgins is a theatre-maker, director, and writer based in Manchester.
-Recent work includes *Handle with Care*, a devised piece made in collaboration with Contact in July 2022.
-He is a graduate of the University of Manchester's Drama & English Literature degree, and a member of the National Youth Theatre.
+Laurie Bayley-Higgins is a Manchester-based theatre-maker, director, and writer.
+Recent work *Handle with Care* was shown at Contact in 2022.
+He is a member of the National Youth Theatre.

 <a href="https://instagram.com/@the.santa.ana" target="_blank">Insta the.santa.ana</a>
 <hr>